• Skip to primary navigation

 Ingredients for the Filling

 • White Peaches - White peaches are a wintery fruit with a natural sweet flavor.
-Whenever possible, I buy organic fresh peaches.
+Whenever possible, we buy organic fresh peaches.

 • Cherries - The tartness of the cherries balances the sweetness of the white peaches.
 Use either Bing or Rainier cherries.